OpenChain-Project/Telco-WG/tools/openchain_telco_sbom_validator/README.md

 options:
   -h, --help            Shows this help message and exits.
+  --version             Prints version and exits.
   --debug               Prints debug logs.
   --nr-of-errors NR_OF_ERRORS
                         Sets a limit on the number of errors displayed.
   --strict-purl-check   Runs a strict check on the given purls.
-The default behaviour is to run a non strict purl
+The default behaviour is to
-                        check what means that it is not checked if the purl is translating to a downloadable URL.
+                        run a non-strict purl check meaning that it is not checked if the purl is translating to a downloadable URL.
   --strict-url-check    Runs a strict check on the URLs of the PackageHomepages.
+Strict check
-Strict check means that the
+                        means that the validator checks also if the given URL can be accessed.
-                        validator checks also if the given URL can be accessed.
-The default behaviour is to run a non strict URL check what means that it is not checked if the URL points to a valid page.
-Strict URL check requires access to the internet and takes some time.'
+                        The default behaviour is to run a non-strict URL check, meaning that it is not checked if the URL points to a valid page.
+Strict URL check requires access to the internet and takes some time.
  --reference-logic REFERENCE_LOGIC
                         Defines the logic how the referenced files are accessible.
-If not added the referencedfiles will not be investigated.
-Built in supported logics are none (no linked files are investigated) yocto-all (all externalrefs are investigated) and yocto-contains-only (only those files are investigated which are inCONTAIN relatioships).
-It is possible to register more reference logics in library mode
+If not added, the referenced files will not be investigated.
+                        Built-in supported logics are “none” (no linked files are investigated), “yocto-all” (all externalrefs are investigated) and
+                        “yocto-contains-only” (only those files are investigated which are in CONTAIN relationships).
+It is possible to register more reference logics in library mode.
 ```

 ## As a library